HWeber-tech/emp_proving_ground_v1/docs/AlphaTrade_Whitepaper.md

 ### 5.3 Incident and Compliance Telemetry
 Paper-simulation dry runs surface compliance posture through the dry-run audit bundle, which aggregates diary highlights, throttle states, uptime ratios, and broker incident trails into Markdown evidence ready for sign-off rehearsals.【F:src/operations/dry_run_audit.py†L18-L726】【F:tests/operations/test_dry_run_audit.py†L1-L220】 Incident response utilities feed the same bundle by publishing structured escalations through the observability bus, ensuring that replaying a run recovers both the quantitative metrics and the remediation narrative.【F:src/operations/incident_response.py†L1-L715】【F:tests/operations/test_incident_response.py†L1-L200】 Governance reviewers use these packets in tandem with the observability dashboard snapshot to certify that every paper trade, throttle deferment, and policy intervention retains a traceable compliance story before progressing toward live readiness.【F:docs/context/alignment_briefs/institutional_risk_compliance.md†L1-L200】

+### 5.4 Evidence Regeneration Workflow
+Publication cadence hinges on being able to regenerate telemetry, plots, and governance packets on demand.
+The whitepaper build script orchestrates replay of the simulation CLI, StrategyPerformanceTracker exports, and dry-run audit summaries, wiring each artefact into the documentation bundle so reviewers can refresh evidence in a single command.【F:scripts/docs/build_whitepaper.sh†L1-L126】 Quality and observability guidance in the context packs mandates this reproducibility; by executing the build workflow we confirm that diary snapshots, coverage manifests, and throttle posture tables remain synchronised with the documentation.【F:docs/context/alignment_briefs/quality_observability.md†L10-L188】 The resulting Markdown artefacts are versioned alongside the codebase, preventing drift between what the whitepaper claims and what CI can regenerate.

 ## 6. BDH-Inspired Design Principles
 AlphaTrade implements several BDH concepts: